RedisLabs/redislabs-docs/content/embeds/hardware-requirements-embed.md

-The hardware requirements for Redis Enterprise Software (RS) are different for development and production environments.
+The hardware requirements for Redis Enterprise Software are different for development and production environments.

-- In a development environment you can test your application with a live RS database.
+- In a development environment, you can test your application with a live database.

     If you want to test your application under production conditions, use the production environment requirements.